stcorp/muninn/docs/usage.md

 information on its purpose and usage.

-For an overview of the expression language used by most of these tools to select the products to operate on, see the section "Expression language".
+For an overview of the expression language used by most of these tools to select the products to operate on, see [Expression Language](../expr).

 # Creating an archive